Citrus Strike of 1936

-The Citrus Strike of 1936 was a strike in southern California among citrus workers for better working conditions that took place in Orange County from June 10th to July 25th.
-The strike was significant for ending the myth of "contented Mexican labor."
+The Citrus Strike of 1936 was a strike in southern California among citrus workers for better working conditions that took place within various cities within Orange County, such as Fullerton and Anaheim from June 10 to July 25.
+There were multiple factors that led the citrus workers to strike including their paid wages, working conditions, living conditions, and overall social dynamics.
+The strike itself was significant for ending the myth of "contented Mexican labor."
 It was one of the most violently suppressed strikes of the early 20th century in the United States.
 The sheriff who suppressed the largely Mexican 3,000 citrus pickers was himself a citrus rancher who issued a "shoot to kill" order on the strikers.
-400 pickers were arrested in total, while others were ordered to either face jail time or deportation to Mexico.
-It has also been referred to as the "Citrus War" and the "Citrus Riots."
+The aftermath of the strike effort led to 400 citrus workers being arrested in total, while others were forced to either face jail time or possible deportation back to Mexico.
+It has also been referred to as the Citrus War and the Citrus Riots.

+Citrus picker living conditions

+The living conditions for Mexican workers were characterized by small, often substandard structures made of materials like wood, adobe, or hollow brick.
+One of these settlements, known as "Tiajuanita," in Fullerton was constructed using materials like scraps of sheet iron, discarded fence posts, and sign-boards.
+The living conditions in Tiajuanita were challenging, with only one water faucet and a few makeshift bathrooms serving the entire settlement.
+Housing segregation was part of the broader discriminatory practices and unequal treatment faced by Mexican laborers in the region.

+Camps featured segregated schooling built with the goal of Americanizing the citrus pickers children while focusing on vocational skills that translate to the orange groves and assimilation into American culture illustrate the desire to eradicate Mexican culture.

+Citrus workers additionally faced forced repatriation or deportation as tensions grew between races.